Product-Led-Growth: Ultimate guide to hacking your product growth

 North Star Metric #1: Gain new product users at the top of the funnel for growth experiments

-When you have just started working on growth marketing, make sure the team has a lot of new users for experimentation, learning, and optimization.
+When you have just started working on growth marketing, make sure you have a lot of new users for experimentation, learning, and optimization.
 The more, the better.
-A larger user flow facilitates faster learning.
+A more significant user flow facilitates faster learning.

 To quickly acquire the desired user base, paid channels are optimal.
 It’s up to you to focus on user acquisition or monetization.
 Your goal here is to acquire as many users as possible for experimentation.

-So, lead growth is the first step in your product-led growth market map.
+So, lead growth is the first step in your product-led market map.

 North Star Metric #2: Prove the product value through retention metrics